khoanguyen/MiniAdo/README.md

 ## Read/Write Splitting

-For providing suppoprt of Read/Write splitting, DataContext class allow setting a Read-Only connection string so that when running RunQueryReadOnly or RunScalarReadOnly, Read-Only connection string will be used for accessing Read-Only server
+For providing support of Read/Write splitting, DataContext class allowa setting a Read-Only connection string so that when running RunQueryReadOnly or RunScalarReadOnly, Read-Only connection string will be used for accessing Read-Only server

 Simpler code of accessing Read/Write splitting databases